HGH: The Ultimate Guide (for Men & Women)

-Interestingly, Dr. Thomas O’Connor has not observed any reductions in T3 levels in patients utilizing HGH.
-Thus, it is possible such a T3-inhibiting effect may only occur in HGH deficient individuals (theory).
+Interestingly, our doctors have not observed any reductions in T3 levels in patients utilizing HGH.
+Thus, it is possible such a T3-inhibiting effect may only occur in HGH-deficient individuals (theory).

 Acromegaly, causing the enlargement of bones and tissues, is common when taking HGH for a substantial amount of time.

 One bodybuilder took HGH for 10 years continuously and reported an increase in foot hypertrophy, going from size 12-15 (6).

 His skull also enlarged, having previously worn a size 7 3/8 cap and later going up to 7 5/8.
 He also observed growth in the hands, wrists and stomach.

 Interestingly, we have found gynecomastia (gyno) to be a possible side effect of HGH (7).

 We do not know for certain how breast tissue accumulates in men on HGH; however, it may be attributed to elevations in the female sex hormone — progesterone.

 We have found that an AI (aromatase inhibitor), such as anastrozole, is often successful in safeguarding HGH users from gynecomastia, with research showing it to be an effective inhibitor of progesterone receptor expression (9).